Gerbs2193/pands-project/README.md

 ### Scatter-plot-matrix:

 Next I performed a scatter plot matrix.
 This was chosen as an additional way to do some exploratory analysis between the relationship between the variables and the three classes.
-It shows several scatter plots that compare pairs of variables, though I'm not sure it's very well laid out.
+It shows several scatter plots that compares pairs of variables, though I'm not sure it's very well laid out.

 #### Sepal Length vs. Sepal Width:
 This plot compares the length and width of the leaf-like part of the flower.
 It doesn't seem to show a clear pattern or relationship between them that I could discern.